 They concentrate on modernizing ancient systems, increasing water protection, and utilizing technology to reinforce proficiency and flexibility.

-Implementing these improvements is being supported by the city with federal and state agencies and also by engaging the community.
+Implementing these improvements is supported by the city with federal and state agencies and by engaging the community.

 Several infrastructure upgrades, including replacing aging pipelines, upgrading water treatment plants, and expanding storage capacity, are investments the City of Houston makes.
 Key projects include:

-See the City of Houston Public Works for more details on ongoing infrastructure projects.
+See the City of Houston Public Works for details on ongoing infrastructure projects.

 Water conservation functions as the foundation for long-term sustainability.
 The city has launched several initiatives to promote responsible water usage among residents and businesses, including:

-• Residents must follow water restrictions combined with financial benefits for using water-efficient landscape practices.
+Residents must follow water restrictions and financial benefits for using water-efficient landscape practices.

-The EPA WaterSense Program provides home water conservation tips available for public access.
+The EPA WaterSense Program provides home water conservation tips for public access.

 Houston continues to advance its water system performance and efficiency through advanced technology implementation.
 Key innovations include:

-• Automated monitoring systems use sensors and data analytics to assess water quality and monitor distribution functions continuously.
+Automated monitoring systems use sensors and data analytics to continuously assess water quality and monitor distribution functions.

 Utilizing these technological innovations enhances Houston's water supply network to serve its growing number of residents better.